-Panel A shows $\beta_a$ , $R_a^2$ , and $\sigma_a$ for each alternative asset class a.
-Panel B shows the pairwise correlations between these sub-asset classes.
-Panel C shows the implied parameters of the representative alternative asset: $\beta_A$ is the beta, $\sigma_A$ is the standard deviation, and $\varepsilon$ is the unspanned volatility.
-The first two columns show results for the equal-weighted and value-weighted average portfolios.
-The remaining columns show allocations for size-segmented groups of endowments. e.g., the column "0-10%" shows the value-weighted statistics for the smallest decile of endowment funds.
+Notes.
+Panel A shows β_a , R_a^2 , and σ_a for each alternative asset class a.
+Panel B shows the pairwise correlations between these subasset classes.
+Panel C shows the implied parameters of the representative alternative asset: β_A is the beta, σ_A is the standard deviation, and ε is the unspanned volatility.
+The first two columns show results for the equal- and value-weighted average portfolios.
+The remaining columns show allocations for size-segmented groups of endowments.
+For example, the column 0%-10% shows the value-weighted statistics for the smallest decile of endowment funds.